nycmeshnet/nycmesh.net/content/network-status.md

 2022-1-24

+14:30   Rivington issue fixed (power outage).

-1pm Our Rivington hub is down.
+13:00 Our Rivington hub is down.
 This affects LES and Alphabet City and parts of the East Village We are working on a fix.

 2021-12-9